 "Of course WHAT!!!?"
-Major Oliver barked back, pointing to the Colonel clusters on his shoulders, acquired as part of the de-segregation order signed by a uranium-berry wine intoxicated Morgan AND Richter.
+Oliver barked back, pointing to the Colonel clusters on his shoulders that had been taken from Johnston which he acquired as part of the desegregation order signed by a uranium-berry wine intoxicated Morgan AND Richter.

-"Of course, Sir," Johnston grumbled.
+"Of course, Sir,," Johnston grumbled.

-"You mean, I suggest strongly, Sirs?"
-Oliver reminded Johnston, pointing to a Captain and Major who used to be privates and corporals when Johnston was a Colonel.
+"You mean, I suggest strongly, SIRS?"
+Oliver reminded Johnston, pointing to a dirt poor Irish immigrant Captain and a Black Major who used to be private and corporal when Johnston was a Colonel.